-Idebenone was originally created by a Japanese pharmaceutical company to treat the effects of Alzheimer’s disease, particularly the deterioration of memory.
-The chemical make-up of idebenone is almost identical to the antioxidant coenzyme Q10.
+Idebenone was initially created by a Japanese pharmaceutical company to treat the effects of Alzheimer’s disease, particularly the deterioration of memory.
 While its effects on Alzheimer’s patients were limited, some pharmaceutical companies continue to test the chemical’s effectiveness on other cognitive and neurological diseases.
-More recently, skin care companies have turned their attention to idebenone and its power as an antioxidant and a free radical fighter as it is believed to be safer than other man-made skin care ingredients.
+More recently, skincare companies have turned their attention to Idebenone and its power as an antioxidant and a free radical fighter as it is believed to be safer than other human-made skincare ingredients.